All Stories

 “We treat our patients like family, and you take care of family,” she said.

-CNA program means career advancement, better life for two former home care workers
+CNA program means career advancement and a better life for two care workers.

 For Laura Garcia and Elizabeth Sanchez, moving mountains is a matter of will.

-The two nursing home workers are being recognized for completing all of the requirements of the SEIU 2015 Education Fund’s Certified Nursing Assistant (CNA) program.
+The two nursing home workers are being recognized for completing all of the requirements of the SEIU 2015 Education Fund’s Certified Nursing Assistant (CNA) program through CCA.
 They accomplished this while working one full time, or two part-time jobs, as well as going to class during weekends for several months.

 The Education Fund — through funding from the Employment Training Panel (ETP) — paid for their training toward certification.
 Garcia and Sanchez just finished the required 500 work hours at their current facility, Huntington Park Nursing Center – Covenant Care.